Bayesian Mixed Multidimensional Scaling for Auditory Processing: Mixed Multidimensional Scaling

 \subsection{Model Identifiability}

-Our multiplicative individual effects make the latent feature space identifiable with respect to rotations, allowing for stronger interpretations of the latent features.
-To see this, note that re-weighting the latent features can be seen as a multiplication of the matrix of the features with a diagonal matrix of weights.
-Therefore, if we rotate the axes (aside from the special case of permutations of the axes and the subclass of signed permutations that can be represented as rotation), the weight matrix would not be diagonal anymore which is not permissible in our model.
-Therefore, it allows the axes of the latent features to be identified uniquely and not be affected by rotation invariance.
+Our multiplicative individual effects make the latent feature space identifiable under rotations, enabling stronger interpretations of the latent features.
+To see this, note that reweighting the latent features is equivalent to multiplying the feature matrix by a diagonal matrix of weights.
+Therefore, if we rotate the axes (aside from the special case of permutations of the axes and the subclass of signed permutations that can be represented as rotation), the weight matrix would not be diagonal anymore, which is not permissible in our model.
+Therefore, it allows the axes of the latent features to be uniquely identified and unaffected by rotation invariance.